This is article #36 out of 50 in The Startup Marketing Playbook.

 2. Use your story to identify topics

 Once the blog infrastructure is established, it’s time to brainstorm topics.
-These topics should be derived from the company’s messaging and positioning story.
+Topics should be derived from the company’s messaging and positioning story.
 Often, the blog repeats similar topics in different forms and from different angles to effectively convey a message and reach a larger target audience.

 3. Start at the top of funnel

 Consider blog posts that are broad and align well with what our target persona is searching for online.
-For example, for my team that sells mobile apps to gyms, we write blog posts about broader topics like gym technology, gym marketing and general tips for gym operators.
-This is the stuff that our targets are searching for, and what will attract them to our website.
+For example, for my team that sells mobile apps to gyms, we write blog posts about broader topics like: gym technology, gym marketing and general tips for gym operators.
+This is the content that our targets are searching for and what will attract them to our website.

 4. Define a strategy

 There is a constant tradeoff between quality and quantity of blog posts.
 Depending on the market landscape your startup is in, both strategies can make sense.
-If you need to cover the marketplace with a message to establish yourself, churning out a large quantity of posts that will appeal to different segments of your target persona makes sense.
+If you need to cover the marketplace with a message to establish yourself, producing a large quantity of posts that will appeal to different segments of your target persona makes sense.

 On the other hand, if you want to develop specific thought-leadership in you space, then a smaller number of highly researched posts are more appropriate.
 Either way, it’s important to define your strategy from the beginning.

 5. Develop a candance

-Blog posts should follow a regular cadence.
-That may be daily, every other day, or twice per week.
+Blog posts should follow a standard cadence.
+That could be daily, alternate days, or twice per week.
 It’s important that you write posts in advance to ensure you have enough content to adhere to the cadence.
 If you have the resources, publishing a post daily is great.
 More realistically, getting something online 2-3 times per week is a good start.

 6. Integrate blog into the content schedule